-+FIRST NOTE the LFO resets on the first note-on or gate signal.

-πų.
-ALL NOTES the LFO resets on all note-on or gate signals.
+- OFF the LFO is not reset on note-on or gate signals. - FIRST NOTE the LFO resets on the first note-on or gate signal. - THE NOTES the LFO resets on all note-on or gate signals.

-LFO pitch track options

-F/S OFF LFO frequency does not track pitch.

-Ν NOTE LFO frequency will track the last played note

-including pitch bend and global tuning and offset.

-P FITCH LFO frequency will track as per NOTE
+LFO frequency mode

-and also track the 🖑 MASTER PITCH page.
+- FREE LFO frequency is free-running. - NOTE TRACK LFO frequency will track the last played note including pitch bend and global tuning and offset. - PITCH TRACK LFO frequency will track as per NOTE and also track the MASTER PITCH page. - S CLK SYNC LFO frequency is synced to clock source.